Welcome the Programmer's Manual of the ALib C++ Class Library!

 using namespace alib;

 fits for all ALib types and in most cases, this single using statement is all that is needed.
-This approach does not generate conflicts: If for example the using code would have an own class named "Compiler", it can fall back to the standard schematic, by adding just:
+This approach does not generate conflicts: If, for example, the using code would have an own class named "Compiler", it can fall back to the standard schematic, by adding just:

 using namespace alib::threads; using namespace alib::strings;